pabloseijo/ProgramaMPISimple/README.md

 # MPI Program for Estimating Pi Using the Monte Carlo Method

-This repository hosts an MPI-based C program for estimating the value of \(\pi\) using the Monte Carlo method.
+This repository hosts an MPI-based C program for estimating the value of π using the Monte Carlo method.
 The program leverages parallel computation with MPI, distributing tasks across multiple processes to enhance performance.
 It includes metrics to evaluate efficiency, speedup, and result quality under different configurations.

 ## Table of Contents
 - [Overview](#overview)